When Movement Becomes Mental Health

 Outside of corporate spaces, I found myself teaching group fitness classes to a diverse group of adults ranging from 18 to 65 years old.
 What began as physical instruction quickly became something much deeper.

-Each class tested more than strength or flexibility—it tested confidence, self-trust, and mental endurance.
 Week after week, I witnessed students reconnect with themselves, rediscover confidence, and challenge long-held limitations.
 Progress wasn’t always linear.
 Some weeks were breakthroughs; others required patience and adjustment.

 This work showed me the undeniable connection between physical movement and mental health—and it pulled me closer to clinical psychology.